The HJC Line-up

 Owner, Chief Instructor

-One of a handful of people in Canada with experience riding and working with horses in 5 continents (while having travelled 6 of the 7) - Ellen brings a worldly multidiscipline approach to her work with both horses and people.
+One of a handful of people in Canada with experience riding and working with horses in 6 continents - Ellen brings a worldly multidiscipline approach to her work with both horses and people.

 Never satisfied with the "my way is the best way" approach, the pursuit of knowledge and experience has driven her to learn from horses and people the world over.
 Adapting to various styles and environments and picking the skills and qualities which spoke to her and her love of horses incorporating them into her own lesson program.